 The Human Rights Act 2019 (Qld) came into effect on 1 January 2020 and requires the consideration of an individual’s human rights in the delivery of government services.
 This includes public services delivered by non-government providers.

-QCOSS is partnering with the Department of Communities, Housing and Digital Economy (DCHDE) and the housing and homelessness sector to highlight our commitment to human rights.
-The project aims to:
+During 2021, QCOSS partnered with the Department of Communities, Housing and Digital Economy (DCHDE) and the housing and homelessness sector to highlight our commitment to human rights.
+The project aimed to:

 - build understanding of the Act